First Time User? Sign Up Now

 Checkpoint Inhibitor Therapy

-There are ongoing trials to determine the toxicity and efficacy of combining brentuximab vedotin and nivolumab with chemotherapy in pediatric patients with Hodgkin lymphoma.
+There are ongoing trials to determine the toxicity and efficacy of combining and/or comparing brentuximab vedotin and nivolumab with chemotherapy in pediatric patients with Hodgkin lymphoma.

 Chemotherapy Followed by Autologous Hematopoietic Cell Transplantation (HCT)

 Myeloablative chemotherapy with autologous HCT is the recommended approach for patients who develop refractory disease during therapy or relapsed disease within 1 year after completing therapy.[7,29,30,31,32,33,34,35,36]; [Level of evidence: 3iiA]; [Level of evidence: 3iiiA] In addition, this approach is also recommended for those who recur with extensive disease after the first year of completing therapy or for those who recur after initial therapy that included intensive (alkylating agents and anthracyclines) multiagent chemotherapy and radiation therapy.

 Adverse prognostic features for outcome after autologous HCT include extranodal disease at relapse, bulky mediastinal mass at time of transplant, advanced stage at relapse, primary refractory disease, poor response to chemotherapy, and a positive positron emission tomography scan before autologous HCT.[1,40,41,42,47,48]